deweysasser/locksmith/README.md

 A tool for managing SSH keys on remote servers.

-* Ingest SSH and AWS keys from disk, remote SSH servers, Amazon AWS, Github, Gitlab
+* Ingest SSH *Public* keys and AWS keys *IDs* from disk, remote SSH servers, Amazon AWS, Github, Gitlab (does not store private keys)
 * Delete and Rotate keys, including handling previously expired key in newly encountered systems.
 * Handle key accessiblity mechanism including bastion hosts/jump boxes, sudo and hosts ony reachable within certain networks
+* Suitable for use with a few keys only
-* Works well at large and small scale
+* Highly performant at large scale

 Target Users
 ------------